Knee Arthroscopy Negligence Claims

 Another possible complication includes heavy bleeding from nicking a major artery or vein.
 This can result in anaemia or in needing to have a blood transfusion.
 Skilled surgeons rarely have this complication but in can be dangerous if it happens.

 The entire procedure generally lasts thirty to sixty minutes.
-If general anaesthesia is used, there can be anaesthesia complications, including death.
-Regional anaesthesia carries the risk of nerve damage in the area where the aesthetic was given.
+If general anaesthesia is used, there can be anaesthesia complications, including death, although this is rare.
+Regional anaesthesia carries the risk of nerve damage in the area where the anaesthetic was given.

 The various things that can be done using arthroscopy include repair of a torn meniscal cartilage, removal of cartilage, trimming of cartilage, removal of pieces of bone or cartilage interfering with knee function, and removal of synovial tissue that has become inflamed.